Tuesday, February 23, 2021

 Chapter 7

-When Pasqual woke, it took some minutes to orient that he was on another continent; the smell of black coffee mixed with the scent of petrichor from a gentle rain outside his window.
+When Pasqual woke, it took some minutes to orient that he was on another continent; the smell of black coffee mixed with the petrichor from a gentle rain outside his window.
 His bag had remained packed; his body reeked of travel and anxiety.
-The temperature was oppressive; the location of the fan stand at the foot of his bed made sense once the blades began to purr.
-A shower and change of clothes enlivened his appetite and encouraged his curiosity about the sounds outside his door.
+The temperature was oppressive; the location of the fan standing at the foot of his bed made sense; more so once the blades began to purr.
+A shower and change of clothes awakened his appetite and curiosity about the sounds outside his door.

-A powerfully petite woman greeted him amicably at the utility closet outside his door.
+A powerfully petite woman greeted him amicably at the utility closet underneath the staircase outside his door.
 “Chào buổi sáng” she chirped, meaning nothing at all to Pasqual, but possibly hello.

-Guided by instinct and smell, he pinched his fingers together miming gulps while pointing in the direction of the strong aroma of fresh brewed coffee; the pretty woman returned to her work pointing down the covered hallway with a knowing smile.
+Guided by instinct and aroma, he pinched his fingers together and mimed gulps then wafted his fingers under his nostrils nodding toward the strong odor of coffee.
+The pretty woman returned to her work nodding as well down the covered hallway with an oddly vacant cheerfully radiant smile.

-He entered the compact dining room, taking a seat closest to the door he’d entered - two young couples were engaged in serious destination research and took no notice of the bedraggled caffeine junky jonesing for a fix.
+The first doorway off the corridor led directly into a compact dining room.
+Pasqual sat down at the vacant seat of a tale closest to the door he’d just entered - two young couples were engaged in serious discussion over a splayed map, so took no notice of the bedraggled figure jonesing for a fix.

-Impossibly, the breakfast was more invigorating than the coffee elixir, but when Pasqual stretched out on the bed when he returned to his room, he woke 8 hours later trembling from dreams he could feel as though still asleep.
+Impossibly, the breakfast was more invigorating than the coffee elixir, yet when Pasqual stretched out on the bed he returned to after breakfast, he woke 8 hours later trembling from dreams he could feel as though still asleep.
 Sweating like a pig in the darkening room, and ravenously hungry, he ventured out the door in search of food.
 The kitchen was dark and dining room locked.
 He took out his keys and ventured into the streets of a foreign nation.
-Stopping at the first restaurant he found that had a sign he could decipher, “Cafe Banh Mi Diámetro,” Pasqual stepped inside and took a seat miming to the waitress for a menu by unfolding his hands.
-She returned a minute later with a menu; he chose “The Hoi An Buffalo Burger” with a boilermaker, though he had to explain the concoction, pointing to items on the menu.
+Stopping at the first restaurant he found that had a sign he could decipher, “Cafe Diámetro,” Pasqual stepped inside and took the first seat in a cafeteria oriented row of tables miming to the waitress for a menu by unfolding his hands.
+She returned a minute later with a menu; he chose “The Hoi An Buffalo Burger” with a boilermaker, though he had to explain the concoction by pointing to items on the menu.

-The address on the note directed the cab out an artery East through rice fields toward what he thought was the beach; the taxi veered off just past a dog leg in the road leading into a small hamlet with older housing stock; the cab stopped in front of a weathered habitation deceptively tall with a traditional tile roof - a single lantern lit the covered porch.
+The address on the note brought the cab out of the commercial district on an artery East through rice fields toward what he thought might be the beach; the taxi veered left on small tract off a dog leg in the road which then led into a small hamlet of older housing stock; the cab stopped in front of a weathered habitation deceptively tall with a traditional tile roof - a single lantern lit a covered porch.
 Getting out Pasqual paid the fare and turned around to ask the driver to wait, but he was already gone.

-Pasqual’s knock on a massive, finely-crafted door opened to a birdlike man incongruous to the task - “Xinh Chao Anh Pasqual,” · closing the great door with but a breath.
-“I am Trâu Bet, Ong Luong said that you would be calling with questions regarding an ancestor of yours, and seeking information about a foreign resident of Hoi An who had died in Hue 6 months ago.
+Pasqual’s knock on the massive, finely-crafted door opened with ease by a birdlike man oblivious to the weight he'd just displaced - “Xinh Chao Anh Pasqual,” repeating his feat with but a breath.
+“I am Trâu Bet, Ong Luong said that you would be calling with questions regarding an ancestor of yours, and seeking information about a former foreign resident of Hoi An who'd expired in Hue 6 months ago.
 I hope you are rested from your travels and find some comfort in the cool of the night.
 Our climate can be disorienting.”
-The gentle motions of the man seem to guide Pasqual into a large room laden with powerful “color field” paintings that defied description as landscape, skyscape, or seascape, or undulating visual anomalies.
-Trâu Bet waiting patiently while Pasqual disentangled himself from the labyrinth of color.
+Gentle gestures guided Pasqual into a large room laden with powerful “color field” paintings that defied description as landscape, skyscape, or seascape, of undulating visual anomalies.
+Trâu Bet waited patiently while Pasqual waded through the labyrinth of color.

 When he finally sat down, a glass of fragrant tea appeared at the low table next to his chair.
-Trâu continued to study his guest; Pasqual had never worked as an artist model, but found the gaze of this artist disconcerting.
+Trâu continued to study his guest; Pasqual had never been occupied as an artist model, and found the gaze of this artist disconcerting.
 Eventually he remembered the purpose of his visit and glad that language was not a barrier as he tried to explain the reasons he was searching for information about someone presumed dead for over 60 years.
-Trâu Bet listened with the same intensity that he had looked at Pasqual.
+Trâu Bet listened with the same intensity with which he had peered at Pasqual.
 When Pasqual finished his story, Trâu Bet wrote in a small sketch pad, then handed Pasqual a note with a name and address explaining, “Ong Pasqual the way you have described your uncle and his relationship to your family, it is easy to understand your reasons for wanting closure, I will look into the matter.

-As it happens, I knew Reynaldo Schmuck, and may well have been the last person in Hoi An to speak with him.
-I had driven him to the bus station when he went on retreat to the Từ Hiếu Pagoda.
+As it happens, I knew Reynaldo Schmuck, and may well have been the last person in Hoi An to speak with him, for I had driven him to the bus station when he went on retreat to the Từ Hiếu Pagoda.
 Here is the name and address of a homestay in Hue which has close contacts within the Pagoda, if anyone can help you gain information about Reynaldo’s death it will be the people at the Purple Haze Homestay.
-I have called you a cab, for I can only imagine your fatigue.
-It was a pleasure to meet you, thank you for coming; I hope you will come again.”
+I have called you a cab and can only imagine your fatigue.
+It was a pleasure to meet you.
+Thank you for coming; I hope you will come again.”

 There was nothing left to say, and Pasqual followed Trâu Bet back to the entryway where, again the massive door seemed to open by fingertip and breath to the waiting taxi.